-Relationships After Cancer Treatment
+Relationships after Cancer Treatment

-Communicating with Family and Friends
+Communicating with Family and Friends after Cancer

 When treatment ends, friends and family might expect things to return to “normal.”
 But cancer has a long-lasting impact on your relationships.